boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 function initialise () returns RingBuffer

 /// pushes a new value to the ring buffer
-/// displaces the "oldest" value if the ring buffer is full function push (value: nat32) (rb: RingBuffer)
+/// replaces the "oldest" value if the ring buffer is completely filled function push (value: nat32) (rb: RingBuffer)

 /// calculates the average value of all values stored in the ring buffer